meirisoda/school_fall2023/ARTS365B/Design Essay.md

 Just by making your way through vast structures that actively reject your explorations, it makes you feel quite small.
 It forces one to shift perspective and think about the universe and space as its own thing.
 We don't know where we are, what we are, where we are coming from, or what is beyond what we can observe or deduct from our universe.
 Even if we think we understand, we never know exactly what is outside or inside - only what we can observe.

 The reason that the in NaissancE, the space and architecture is the main caveat to envoke emotion is precisely because spaces dictate and direct our cognition.
 We express our emotions and stories through building our world, and while there are some things that we don't make, it is largely our own creation.
 Especially in games, architecture ends up playing a large role in our experience, as they are usually about going from one point to another.
 A progression through space.
-But instead of the objective being
+But instead of the objective being getting to a certain point, the journey itself is the objective.
+The space between.

 ![[Pasted image 20231218182819.png|600]]